Veldt Monorail

 History

-At 7,000 feet in length, it was reported to be the second largest when it opened, with only the one at Disneyland being longer.
-The 1.3 million dollar addition featured 12 air-conditioned cars with onboard audio and a suspended car design that hovered low to the ground in most areas to provide excellent views of the wildlife.
-At its highest point, the monorail reached 30 feet.
+At 7,000 feet in length, it was reported to be the second largest when it opened, with only the one at Disneyland in California being longer.
+The 1.3 million dollar addition featured 12-person air-conditioned cars with onboard audio and a suspended car design that hovered low to the ground in most areas to provide excellent views of the wildlife.
+At its highest point the monorail reached 30 feet, and in other spots the cars passed at just above ground level.
+According to a newspaper report, the cost for the 15-20 minute ride at opening was $1 for adults and 40¢ for children and it was to be called the Skyway Safari.

-The monorail departed the station (which is now the station for Cheetah Hunt) and transported guests across the Serengeti Plain (originally called Wild Animal Kingdom), including destinations like Gorilla Island, the “Congo River,” past the lion moat and onto Goat Mountain, “Lake Victoria,” and the rhino and elephant displays.
+The monorail departed the station (which is now the station for Cheetah Hunt) and transported guests across the Serengeti Plain (originally called Wild Animal Kingdom).
+Guests traveled past destinations like Gorilla Island, the “Congo River,” and lion moat, Goat Mountain, “Lake Victoria,” and the rhino and elephant displays.

 A late 1960s brochure refers to the attraction as Skyrail, where guests can see a variety of species up close including lion, elephant, zebra, giraffe, rhino, cheetah, hippo, and many others.